hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/intro.md

 * offline self-study by a student without a teacher, and
 * for teachers preparing new course slides and notebooks (without having to read my mind).

-The course materials include some inline problems, intended for active learning during a lecture, and a large project designed for students to work on for about two hours.
+The course materials include some inline problems, intended for active learning during a lecture, and a large project designed for students to work on for about 2 hours.
 (In practice, experienced students finished it in an hour and beginners could have used a little more time.)

 ## Software for the course